 Imperiled Beach-nesting Bird (IBNB) Permitted Monitors are trained, dedicated individuals with proven shorebird and seabird identification skills and avian survey experience.
 IBNB Permitted Monitors are qualified to assist FWC Incidental Take Permittees with minimizing and avoiding harm or harassment of imperiled beach-nesting birds (American oystercatchers, snowy plovers, least terns, black skimmers) during project activities.

 The FWC Commissioners approved the IBNB Species Conservation Measures and Permitting Guidelines in July 2022.
 The guidelines will go into effect September 2023.
 This implementation timeframe gives interested individuals time to meet the minimum qualifications for becoming an IBNB Permitted Monitor, including conducting at least three surveys that involve locating and documenting Active Nests of IBNBs.

-To become an IBNB Permitted Monitor, individuals must apply for and receive a permit.
-The FWC is developing the IBNB Permitting Framework, which will be available before September 2023.
+To become an IBNB Permitted Monitor, individuals must complete all training and experience requirements and apply for and receive a permit from the FWC.
+Permit applications will open soon!

 IBNB Permitted Monitors must meet the following minimum qualification:

 - The IBNB Permitted Monitor must obtain a permit from the FWC.
 Permits for IBNB Permitted Monitors are valid for 2 years.

 - The IBNB Permitted Monitor permit application must include the applicant’s previous training and experience surveying breeding beach-nesting birds in Florida.